Tyler-Lopez/SignUploadAPI/README.md

 ## Commands

 ## Developer API
+On any sign successfully being uploaded to Imgur, the following hook is called.
+> OnSignUploaded(string url, string title, ulong playerID)

 ### Upload a Sign
 While the command is configurable, by default it is set to `/uploadsign`.